CENTER FOR ACADEMIC EXCELLENCE

 Academic probation is disappointing, but it’s also an opportunity to examine your behaviors and priorities.
 Here are some questions to ask yourself.

 If you go on academic probation during your first year at Truman, you are strongly encouraged to meet regularly with your academic advisor.
-The students who turn their academic performance around are those who are willing to seriously examine and change their behaviors.
+You also have the option to participate in our Bounce Back Program, which includes weekly coaching meetings.

 If you’ve been suspended, the earliest you may apply for reinstatement is one semester following your suspension.
 Students who are suspended typically enroll at another college or university and use good grades (As and Bs) obtained there as evidence of their ability to succeed at Truman.
 However, reinstatement is not guaranteed.
 You may appeal suspension through the Academic Standards Committee.
 For details about this process, please talk with your Academic Advisor.